 Throughout any investigation and resolution proceedings, a party shall receive written notice of the alleged misconduct, shall be provided an opportunity to respond, and shall be allowed to remain silent or otherwise not participate in or during the investigation and resolution process without an adverse inference resulting.
 If a party chooses to remain silent or otherwise not participate in an investigation, the investigation may still proceed, and policy charges may still result and be resolved.
-Additionally, in any investigation involving allegations of sexual misconduct, timely notice of meetings shall be provided to each party of any meeting at which the complainant, respondent or alleged victim may be present.

-Timely and equal access to information that will be used during the investigation will be provided to the complainant, respondent and alleged victim (where applicable).
+Timely and equal access to information that will be used during the investigation will be provided to the Complainant (where applicable), Respondent.

-Where the potential sanctions for the alleged misconduct may involve a suspension or ABAC's investigation and resolution procedures must provide the additional minimal safeguards outlined below:
+Where the potential sanctions for the alleged misconduct may involve a suspension or expulsion (even if such sanctions were to be held "in abeyance," such as probationary suspension or expulsion) the institution's investigation and resolution procedures must provide the additional minimal safeguards outlined below.

-- 1. The alleged victim and respondent shall be provided with written notice of the complaint/allegations, pending investigation, possible charges, possible sanctions, and available support services.
+- The Complainant (where applicable) and Respondent shall be provided with written notice of the complaint/allegations, pending investigation, possible charges, possible sanctions, and available support services.
 The notice should also include the identity of any investigator(s) involved.
-Notice should be provided via ABAC email to the address on file. - 2.
-Upon receipt of the written notice, the respondent shall have at least three (3) business days to respond in writing.
-In that response, the respondent shall have the right to admit or to deny the allegations, and to set forth a defense with facts, witnesses, and supporting materials.
-A non- response will be considered a general denial of the alleged misconduct.
-Any alleged victim shall also be provided three (3) business days to respond to or to supplement the notice.

-- 3. If the respondent admits responsibility, the process may proceed to the sanctioning phase or may be informally resolved, if appropriate. - 4.
+Notice should be provided via institution email to the address on file. - 2.
+Upon receipt of the written notice, the Respondent shall have at least three business days to respond in writing.
+In that response, the Respondent shall have the right to admit or to deny the allegations, and to set forth a defense with facts, witnesses, and supporting materials.
+A non-response will be considered a general denial of the alleged misconduct.
+Any Complainant (where applicable) shall also be provided three business days to respond to or to supplement the notice. - 3.
+If the Respondent admits responsibility, the process may proceed to the sanctioning phase or may be informally resolved, if appropriate. - 4.
 If at any point the investigator determines there is insufficient evidence to support a charge or to warrant further consideration of discipline, then the complaint should be dismissed. - 5.
 An investigator shall conduct a thorough investigation and should retain written notes and/or obtain written or recorded statements from each interview.
 The investigator shall also keep a record of any party's proffered witnesses not interviewed, along with a brief, written explanation of why the witnesses were not interviewed. - 6.
-The initial investigation report shall be provided to the respondent and the alleged victim (where applicable).
+The initial investigation report shall be provided to the Respondent and the Complainant (where applicable).
 This report should clearly indicate any resulting charges (or alternatively, a determination of no charges), as well as the facts and evidence in support thereof, witness statements, and possible sanctions.
 For purposes of this Policy, a charge is not a finding of responsibility, but indicates that there is sufficient evidence to warrant further consideration and adjudication. - 7.
-The final investigation report should be provided to the misconduct panel or hearing officer for consideration in adjudicating the charges brought against the respondent.
-A copy shall also be provided to the respondent and alleged victim (where applicable) before any hearing.
-The investigator may testify as a witness regarding the investigation and findings but shall otherwise have no part in the hearing process and shall not attempt to otherwise influence the proceedings outside of providing testimony during the hearing.
+The final investigation report should be provided to the misconduct panel or hearing officer for consideration in adjudicating the charges brought against the Respondent.
+A copy shall also be provided to the respondent and Complainant (where applicable) before any hearing.
+The investigator may testify as a witness regarding the investigation and findings, but shall otherwise have no part in the hearing process and shall not attempt to otherwise influence the proceedings outside of providing testimony during the hearing.